 f) a copy of the certificate of knowledge testing and evaluation

 g) two one-inch full face photographs — passport style.

-As Thailand is already near the bottom for English language skills when compared to other countries in South East Asia – this promises to push them further down the list as they will only be able to get non-Western English speakers, like Malaysians and Nepalese.
+As Thailand is already near the bottom for English language skills when compared to other countries in South East Asia – this promises to push them further down the list as, if western teachers begin to leave, they will only be able to get non-Western English speakers, like Malaysians and Nepalese.

 Thailand is requiring all these qualifications for teachers in government schools, bilingual schools, private schools, international schools and even in private businesses and international corporations.
 All requirements have to be met within three years.

-What this is telling most people who know anything about education in Thailand is, there will be an enormous teacher shortage in Thailand by the year 2012 as many of the Western teachers will then be teaching elsewhere.
+What this is telling most people who know anything about education in Thailand is, there will eventually be an enormous teacher shortage in Thailand as many of the Western teachers will then be teaching elsewhere.